theheraldproject/herald-for-android/README.md

 This solution will:

-- Detect 100% of iOS and Android devices within 8 meters for contact tracing.
+- Detect 100% of iOS and Android devices within 8 metres for contact tracing.
 - Measure distance between devices at least once every 30 seconds for infection risk estimation.
 - Operates on 98.0% of UK phones and 97.5% of phones worldwide without requiring a software update.